Cleopatra Broumand: International work

 In 1972, Cleopatra married Thomas Birrenbach, a steel company executive with the German Thyssen Group.
-He is the son of Dr. Kurt Birrenbach, Chairman of the Supervisory Board of the Thyssen Group (today ThyssenKrupp) and Member of the German Bundestag (Parliament).
-As special advisor and emissary of Chancellor Ludwig Erhard, he is credited with having established in 1965 the diplomatic relations between the State of Israel and the Federal Republic of Germany.
-See “Meine Sondermissionen” by Kurt Birrenbach, published by ECON Verlag Duesseldorf in 1984.
-Thomas’ mother was Ida Wangemann Birrenbach from Münster, Germany.
-Birrenbach spent the next ten years living and working around the world, in China, Germany, India, Italy, Iran, Japan, Russia, and Scotland.
-Aided by her knowledge of several languages, Birrenbach became a global fashion influence.
+He is the son of Kurt Birrenbach, chairman of the supervisory board of the Thyssen Group (today ThyssenKrupp) and Member of the German Bundestag (Parliament).
+Starting in 1974, Broumand spent the next ten years living and working around the world, in China, Germany, India, Italy, Iran, Japan, Russia, and Scotland.
+Aided by her knowledge of six languages, Broumand became a global fashion influence.

 While residing in Germany, she launched Cyrus International, a Swiss-based consulting company advising American and European firms on marketing and operations in Iran.

-At the request of the Thyssen Group of companies, Birrenbach accompanied her husband to Tehran to further develop the ongoing construction of Iranian oil and gas refineries and the acquisition of other major capital goods projects.
+At the request of the Thyssen Group of companies, Broumand accompanied her husband to Tehran to further develop the ongoing construction of Iranian oil and gas refineries and the acquisition of other major capital goods projects.
 Time spent in Iran covered the period before, during and after the Iranian Revolution.

-In 1977, at the request of her mentor Shirley Goodman, Executive Vice President of FIT, and under the auspices of Empress Farah Pahlavi of Iran, Cleopatra directed the establishment of a FIT-subsidiary in Tehran.
+In 1977, at the request of her mentor Shirley Goodman, executive vice president of FIT, and under the auspices of Shahbanu Farah Pahlavi of Iran, Cleopatra directed the establishment of a FIT-subsidiary in Tehran.
 Because of the ensuing revolutionary turmoil this historic development did not come to fruition.

-At their Tehran residence in October 1977, the Birrenbachs introduced U.S. Vice President Nelson Rockefeller and Happy Rockefeller, who were on a visit for the opening of the Museum of Contemporary Art in Tehran, to Iranian-American artist Marcos Grigorian.
+At their Tehran residence in October 1977, the Birrenbachs introduced U.S. Vice President Nelson Rockefeller and Happy Rockefeller, who were on a visit for the opening of the Museum of Contemporary Art in Tehran, for artist Marcos Grigorian.
 This introduction led to the acquisition of several of his artworks.
 Mr. Rockefeller eventually donated one of Grigorian's "Earthworks" to the Museum of Modern Art in New York City.